+[1] Channels that are considered as protection constraints for ESC protection need to take into consideration [R2-ESC-07].

-Each protection constraint p is associated with a protected frequencyrange and protection pointwithin the neighborhood of a protected entity according to Table 1.
+Each protection constraint, <p,ch>, is associated with a protected frequency (ch) and a protection point (p) within the neighborhood of a protected entity according to Table 1.
 For each protection constraint <p, ch>, there is a number, Np,ch, corresponding to the total number of CBSDs having or requesting a qualifying grant within the neighborhood of that protection point, p, associated with the frequency range, ch, that is required to be protected for the given protected entity.

 The SAS shall make maximum power assignments to all CBSDs with qualifying grants as follows: